SCCapstone/CCChatbot/README.md

 The chatbot writes appointment information and any issues the customer may be having to the firebase database.
 Dialogflow is the platform that was used to build the chatbot.

 The chatbot uses Google Calendar API to book an appointment on the Acme Cable Company calendar.
 The calendar is on the Acme Support website.
-The chatbot can be downloaded to test on another website.
+The chatbot can be downloaded for hosting on another website.
+In order to download the chatbot a user needs to login through our site.

+# Chatbot Dialog Map
+[Link](https://github.com/SCCapstone/CCChatbot/wiki/Chatbot-Dialog-Outline) - This is simple outline of the chatbot dialog.

+To get the chat going greet the bot with a hello.

 # Deployment